alex-girma/frontend-tutorials/README.md

-This is a [Next.js](https://nextjs.org/) project to learn frontend development using tutorials and documentations
+This is a [Next.js](https://nextjs.org/) project to learn frontend development using notes, tutorials and documentations

 ## Project stack